ibm-cloud-docs/assistant/preview.md

 The product documentation describes how to complete tasks in the standard user experience.
 Therefore, much of the content is not applicable to the version of the product you are using.
 Stay in the **Technology preview** section of the table of contents to find information about how to complete tasks in the preview user experience.
 {: important}

+In particular, the preview experience removes the **Dialog**, **Intents**, and **Content Catalog** pages (and replaces them with a single Actions page).
+Any documentation that describes the removed pages is not applicable to the version of the product you are using.

 ## Available preview features
 {: #preview-features}